pkrovi17/SMB-RevenueService/README.md

 - Only CSV, XLSX, and XLS files allowed
 - Maximum file size: 16MB
 - Files are processed in memory and immediately deleted
-- No virus scanning (consider adding for production)

 ### Rate Limiting
 - 10 requests per minute per IP address